zcanter/aframe-scatterplot/README.md

 *I'm confused mapping my X/Y/Z axis data to Aframe's X/Y/Z space*

 AFrame's coordinate system starts X,Y at the lower lefthand corner, and Z values increasing toward the camera.
 The scatterplot component uses this axis system.
 Further complicating this is the fact that the title and color bar are oriented relative to the Z axis in AFrame space, not to the X axis as you normally expect in a scatterplot.
-This is because the plot was initially designed for use with geospatial data in which x and y values are usually latitude and longitude.
+This is because the plot was initially designed for use with geospatial data in which X and Y values are usually latitude and longitude.

 Therefore, a nice initial setting for the axes mappings is:
 X axis (left/right on screen): Your Y axis values